Introduction: Exploring the Essentials of a School Science Lab

 4. Measuring Cylinders

 Imagine a liquid measuring ruler in a tube—that’s a measuring cylinder!
-It’s designed for accuracy, letting students pour the exact amount of liquid they need for experiments.
+This essential laboratory equipment is designed for accuracy, letting students pour the exact amount of liquid they need for experiments.
 Unlike a beaker, it gives precise measurements, which is crucial in chemistry and biology.

 Cool uses: